 The Expat’s Survival Guide: Part

-How to Survive Change in Your International
+How to Manage Transitions in Your International

-Life and Work Abroad
+Career and Life Abroad

 Whether you work within the confines of a branch office of a major multinational or in an agile quick-moving start-up, in these days of global economic turmoil, no company or employee seems to be untouchable when it comes to an oncoming re-organization, merger or downsizing.